Here is the breakdown of how much a wedding officiant will cost:

 - Expect to pay $200 to $500 or more for an experienced church minister or a professional officiant.

-- The average cost for a pastor or priest to officiate a wedding in 2016 is $278 according to The Knot.
+- The national average cost for a pastor or priest to officiate a wedding in 2016 is $278 according to The Knot.

 What is Included